17 (number): Other interesting properties

 There are seventeen elementary particles in the Standard Model of physics.

 Other fields

-Music

-Where Pythagoreans saw 17 in between 16 from its Epogdoon of 18 in distaste, the ratio 18:17 was a popular approximation for the equal tempered semitone (12-tone) during the Renaissance.

-Art
+Poetry

 17 is the number of syllables in a traditional Japanese haiku, arranged in 3 lines of 5, 7, and 5 syllables.

 Psychology

 17 was described at MIT as "the least random number", according to the Jargon File.
 This is supposedly because, in a study where respondents were asked to choose a random number from 1 to 20, 17 was the most common choice.
 This study has been repeated a number of times.